oneHamidreza/Meow-Framework-MVVM/README.md

 ## 💡 Getting Started

+## Sample Application

+We suggest you to install [Meow-Sample.apk](https://github.com/oneHamidreza/Meow-Framework-MVVM/releases/download/v0.6.1-alpha/Meow-Framework-Sample-v.0.6.1-alpha.apk) to be familiar with `Meow Framework`.

 ### Initialization

 Create your application class which extends `MeowApp` and set it in `AndroidManifest.xml`.
 Dependency Injection in MVVM architecture is necessary so we use `Kodein-DI` Framework.
 You need to define `appModule` for View Models.
 Update application class like below :

 ```kotlin